Arb-Stylus/create-stylus/readme.md

 ## Documentation

-Visit our [docs](#) to learn how to start building with create-stylus-dapp.
+Visit our [docs](#) to learn how to start building with scaffold-stylus-dapp.

 To know more about its features, check out our [website](https://scaffoldstylus.io).

-## Contributing to create-stylus-dapp
+## Contributing to scaffold-stylus-dappscaffold-stylus

-We welcome contributions to create-stylus-dapp!
+We welcome contributions to scaffold-stylus-dapp!

-Please see [CONTRIBUTING.MD](https://github.com/Quantum3-Labs/create-stylus-dapp/blob/main/CONTRIBUTING.md) for more information and guidelines for contributing to create-stylus-dapp.
+Please see [CONTRIBscaffold-stylusps://github.com/Quantum3-Labs/scaffold-stylus-dapp/blob/main/CONTRIBUTING.md) for more information and guidelines for contributing to scaffold-stylus-dapp. scaffold-stylusscaffold-stylusscaffold-stylus